GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (203).md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 3 yards and the attack gains a +1 bonus.

 **Critical Failure**: You have angered some great power, having a radiant attack inflicted against you and receiving an additional 1d4+X spell-sickness.
 Where X is half (round down) of the spell's tier.
 You produce light like a torch for a number of rounds equal to the spell's tier.
 Anyone gazing upon the light will get an eerie feeling.

+#### Bouncing Ooze

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Range**: 5 yards

+**Effect**: You conjure a mysterious blob of a creature to assault a single foe within range, inflicting an acid attack.
+When you do, secretly call a number from 1 to 20.
+The target does the same secretly.
+If the attack roll result is equal to either number, the ooze bounces to a new target of your choice within a number of feet equal to 3 + spell tier.
+If also the called numbers matched, it will inflict a sundering acid attack instead and then inflict an additional acid attack.

+The ooze creature(s) then disappear.

+A creature can only be harmed by a single such ooze once (save for an additional attack caused by both called numbers matching).
+The ooze must bounce if it can.
+A critical success with the spellcheck will allow you to prevent it.

+**At Higher Tiers**: For each tier beyond minimum, you conjure an additional ooze.
+A creature may only be hit by a single original ooze and a single bounced ooze by this spell.

+**Critical Failure**: Your conjuring has backfired.
+The narrator will roll a d20.
+After a number of rounds equal to the result, a mysterious ooze creature briefly appears on you- inflicting an acid attack before it suddenly disappears.
+This is then repeated until the number of such attacks matches the spell's tier -1.

 #### Bounding